 (Granted, the 60s were not a great decade for most people.
 However, the technological developments of the 60s pushed the United States into the modern age.
 NASA’s advancements resulted in the ubiquitous technology we use today.)

 How often do we put something aside because we’re afraid of the difficulty?
 Putting ourselves out there, facing potential rejection, it’s hard.
-But sometimes the only way we grow is by doing something that scares us.
+But sometimes, the only way we grow is by doing something that scares us.

 Our world has drastically changed over the last week.
-COVID-19 is causing mass quarantines, lockdowns, and lack of necessary supplies.
+COVID-19 is causing mass quarantines, lockdowns, and a lack of necessary supplies.
 While this is a scary and uncertain time, it’s time we can all grow together.

 Tackling Kennedy’s moonshot alone was impossible.
 He broke the challenging goal into multiple projects assigned to companies and teams across the country.
 None of us can solve this crisis alone (Though, if you can, please do so because, you know, that’d be fantastic.).
-Though we can tackle smaller things within our control.
+However, we can tackle smaller things within our control.
 These things may not help society, but they can help us deal with the fear and difficulty of the situation.

 I’m not coming to you today with all the answers.
 I’m just as scared about health and finances as everyone.
 But I do have things I’ve done to acknowledge the difficulty of the situation and ways I’m trying to grow.
 These things aren’t easy, but they’re helping me and, I hope they can help you, too.